 d.
 What is the distance to the nearest tenth of a meter from the painter to the caterpillar?

-That is what is the distance BC?
+e.
 What is the bearing of painter from the caterpillar (that is the bearing of C from B)?
 Give your answer to the nearest degree.